UMBC-CMSC636-Team6/UMBC-CMSC636-Team6/README.md

 |---- contact_info.txt
 </pre>

+## Known Bugs

+For unknown reasons, there is a bug in our repository that causes the state of Connecticut to not appear in the "Select a State" dropdown menu, meaning our data for its counties *cannot* be visualized by any means.
+We were unable to find a fix for this error due to time constraints.

 ## Contact Us

 If you have any questions, please refer to the file `contact_info.txt`, which contains the name, email address, and GitHub URL of each contributor to this project.